-- Lab exercises (40%). - Midterm exams (20%).
-There will be three midterm exams.
-The first two midterms are closed book exams and only the materials covered in the time before each of the midterms will be used in the exam.
-The third one is a take-home exam where students must finish some GIS applications by their own. - Final exam (20%).
+- Lab exercises (45%). - Midterm exams (15%).
+There will be two midterm exams.
+These are closed book exams and only the materials covered in the time before each of the midterms will be used in the exam. - Final exam (20%).
 This will be a comprehensive exam with an emphasis on materials after the second midterm exam. - Participation, exercises, and quizzes (20%).
 There will be plenty of in-class and/or take-home quizzes/exercises/readings during the semester.
 Your participation in these activities will also be used to count your attendance.